What is good metal polishing practice?

 Yes, but not to make them shine.

 Some manufacturers claim they have a magnesium and aluminium polish.
-Well magnesium does not shine, not bright anyway.
+Well, magnesium does not shine, not bright anyway.
 Because magnesium is a white metal you can clean it and remove oxidation, but you cannot polish it.
-In magnesium alloys it depends on the amount of magnesium content that determines how well it shines.
+In magnesium alloys, it depends on the amount of magnesium content determines how well it shines.

 Is It Safe To Be Exposed To Environmentally Safe & Low Toxicity Polishes